RomanKoshkin/EEG/README.md

 ### EEG_lag_eval2.m

-Corrects trigger latencies in the EEG dataset to the probes? real onset times based on the audio waveform peaks observed in the BIP channel (#33).
+Corrects trigger latencies in the EEG dataset to the real onset times of the probes based on the audio waveform peaks observed in the BIP channel (#33).
 Saves the corrected dataset as RAWset2.set.

 ### RAWset3.set